History of education: French Empire

 French colonial officials, influenced by the revolutionary ideal of equality, standardized schools, curricula, and teaching methods as much as possible.
 They did not establish colonial school systems with the idea of furthering the ambitions of the local people, but rather simply exported the systems and methods in vogue in the mother nation.
 Having a moderately trained lower bureaucracy was of great use to colonial officials.
 The emerging French-educated indigenous elite saw little value in educating rural peoples.
 After 1946 the policy was to bring the best students to Paris for advanced training.
 The result was to immerse the next generation of leaders in the growing anti-colonial diaspora centered in Paris.
-Impressionistic colonials could mingle with studious scholars or radical revolutionaries or so everything in between.
-Ho Chi Minh and other young radicals in Paris formed the French Communist party in 1920.
+Impressionistic colonials could mingle with studious scholars radical revolutionaries or so everything in between.
+Ho Chi Minh and other young radicals in Paris formed the French Communist Party in 1920.

 Tunisia was exceptional.
 The colony was administered by Paul Cambon, who built an educational system for colonists and indigenous people alike that was closely modeled on mainland France.
 He emphasized female and vocational education.
-By independence, the quality of Tunisian education nearly equalled that in France.
+By independence, the quality of Tunisian education nearly equaled that in France.

 African nationalists rejected such a public education system, which they perceived as an attempt to retard African development and maintain colonial superiority.
 One of the first demands of the emerging nationalist movement after World War II was the introduction of full metropolitan-style education in French West Africa with its promise of equality with Europeans.

 In Algeria, the debate was polarized.
 The French set up schools based on the scientific method and French culture.
 The Pied-Noir (Catholic migrants from Europe) welcomed this.
-Those goals were rejected by the Moslem Arabs, who prized mental agility and their distinctive religious tradition.
+Those goals were rejected by the Muslim Arabs, who prized mental agility and their distinctive religious tradition.
 The Arabs refused to become patriotic and cultured Frenchmen and a unified educational system was impossible until the Pied-Noir and their Arab allies went into exile after 1962.

-In South Vietnam from 1955 to 1975 there were two competing colonial powers in education, as the French continued their work and the Americans moved in.
+In South Vietnam, from 1955 to 1975 there were two competing colonial powers in education, as the French continued their work and the Americans moved in.
 They sharply disagreed on goals.
-The French educators sought to preserving French culture among the Vietnamese elites and relied on the Mission Culturelle – the heir of the colonial Direction of Education – and its prestigious high schools.
+The French educators sought to preserve French culture among the Vietnamese elites and relied on the Mission Culturelle – the heir of the colonial Direction of Education – and its prestigious high schools.
 The Americans looked at the great mass of people and sought to make South Vietnam a nation strong enough to stop communism.
 The Americans had far more money, as USAID coordinated and funded the activities of expert teams, and particularly of academic missions.
 The French deeply resented the American invasion of their historical zone of cultural imperialism.